umulmrum/json-parser/README.md

 Be aware that this will not be very memory-efficient as PHP uses a lot of memory for strings.
 Whenever possible, the `fromFile()` factory method is recommended.

-The JsonParser can also return the complete content by calling `all()` (which is again not recommended because of memory).
+JsonParser can also return the complete content by calling `all()` (which is again not recommended because of memory).

 Customization